bradhawbaker/collapsible-sliding-panel/README.md

 ## Overview
 The Collapsible Sliding Panel component used to show/hide contained elements.

+[CHANGELOG.md](CHANGELOG.md) contains Release Notes for this package.

+[CONTRIBUTING.md](CONTRIBUTING.md) contains guidelines on how to help improve this package.

 ## Using Collapsible Sliding Panel

 The Collapsible Sliding Panel can be included as follows: